 Keeping it simple.

 GSS has considered making a thicker Rifle Rod which could make for a longer stronger rod.
 However, the issue at hand is for short guns, which usually have smaller calibers.
-In this case the Rifle Rod needs to maintain it's diameter.
+In this case, the Rifle Rod needs to maintain the current diameter.

 Making different calibers of Rifle Rods would only drive up costs and over-complicate a simple product.
 We are striving to keep it simple with a one-size-fits-all versatility that we currently have with a 22 caliber Rifle Rod.

 We hope this post helps to clarify one of our FAQ's.
 If you're having an issue with your short rifles while using Rifle Rods, check over our four suggestions above and see what you could rearrange in your safe.
 It may take some creative thinking and a little elbow grease, but you will end up with more storage space and an interior that houses your collection perfectly.
 We have a lot more before and after pictures to peruse for ideas here.